 LOCAL HISTORY DAY

-Morning: A short launch assembly followed by classroom research using planning sheets.
-Pupils plan and make a simple exhibit that explains their chosen local story.
+A short launch assembly followed by classroom enquiry.
+Pupils research a local story and create a simple exhibit.Afternoon

 Resources For Schools